15 Amazing and Free things to Do in Anchorage

 Anchorage is full of fun, exciting, and free things to do all year long.
 Since Anchorage was settled in 1914, the city has grown up, and now it’s home to nearly 300,000 people.
-A visit to Anchorage is a highlight of any trip to Alaska and here are 15 ideas for having a fantastic time while saving your precious travel dollars.
+A visit to Anchorage is a highlight of any trip to Alaska and here are 15 of the best things to do in Anchorage to have a fantastic time while saving on precious travel dollars.

 1. Alaska Public Lands Information Center